GeeSuth/GeeSuthSoft.KSA.ZATCA/README.md

 # GeeSuthSoft.KSA.ZATCA
-This Repo will be have a tools to help programmers to new requirements from ZATCA In Saudi Arabia
+This Repository will be have a tools to help programmers to new requirements from ZATCA In Saudi Arabia support .NET 7